This website provides information for general purposes only.Read our full disclaimer

 What Is the Fund's Investment Strategy?

-Golden Visa funds deploy capital across four main strategies: private equity, real estate portfolios, fixed income and credit, and venture capital.
+Golden Visa funds deploy capital across several broad strategies, including private equity, fixed income and credit, venture capital, and diversified portfolios.
 Each carries a fundamentally different risk-return profile.
-There is no universally "best" strategy — only the one that aligns with your financial objectives and risk tolerance.
+There is no universally "best" strategy — only the one that your advisers confirm fits your financial objectives, risk tolerance, and immigration requirements.

 Understanding the strategy matters because it determines what happens to your money for the next five to ten years.
 A fund labelled "diversified" might invest 80% of its capital in a single real estate development.
 The label on the brochure is not the strategy.
 The underlying portfolio is.

-Compare strategies across 34+ funds on our platform or see our best funds ranking.
+Compare strategies across the live fund directory or see our best Portugal Golden Visa funds shortlist.

 Private Equity8-15% IRRMedium to HighLowGrowth-oriented investors comfortable with illiquidity